 They do a nice job of highlighting some of the most famous racers and if you kids have seen a few races, they will love seeing the race cars close up!

-On the third Saturday of each month, families can get a deeper look inside the automotive world through special activities at the Museum.
+Families can get a deeper look inside the automotive world through special activities at the Museum.

-And if you are part of the Scouts program, there are plenty of opportunities to earn badges as well as participate in their Pinewood Derby Races.
+And if you are part of the Scouts program, there are plenty of opportunities to earn badges as well as participate in their Pinewood Derby Races!

 Top Questions About LeMay America’s Car Museum